 Don’t DIY – It Can Be Tricky

+Many people assume that they can learn how to replace brake pads by watching a YouTube video or reading about it online.
 Although changing brake pads seems simple in theory, it can quickly turn into a complicated project.
-There is a myriad of things that can go wrong with your brake job, which may require additional tools or parts that you don’t have on hand.
+There are a myriad of things that can go wrong with your brake job, which may require additional tools or parts that you don’t have on hand.

 Modern cars are becoming increasingly complex.
 For example, if your vehicle is fitted with an electronic parking brake, an OEM-level scan tool is often needed to retract the calipers if you’re servicing the rear brakes.
 And that’s typically not something a beginner or DIY mechanic would have in their toolbox.
 Also, cars equipped with automatic emergency braking typically require additional preparation before you can replace the brake pads.